 Application and payment

-Apply online to renew, apply or pay for access, or get a replacement access key.
-As part of the application process you’ll need to complete a mandatory online safety induction, which takes approximately 10 minutes.
+Apply and pay online for both short- and long-term permits (including permit renewals and key replacements).
+As part of this process you must complete a mandatory online safety induction, which takes approximately 10 minutes.

-You must be 18 years or older to be eligible for birdwatching access, and ensure you have read and understand our Birdwatching access conditions and hazards (219.33 KB, PDF).
+You must be 18 years or older to be eligible for a permit, and ensure you have read and understand our Birdwatching access conditions and hazards (219.33 KB, PDF).

 - Long-term permit applicants should allow up to 28 days for processing your application, at which stage your access key will be mailed via registered post.
 Existing access renewals will be confirmed via email.